CrayLabs/SmartSim/doc/orchestrator.rst

 `db_identifier` argument must be specified during ``Orchestrator`` initialization.
 Users can connect to orchestrators in a parallel database workflow by specifying the respective `db_identifier` argument within a ``ConfigOptions`` object to pass in to the SmartRedis ``Client`` constructor.
-The client can then be used to transmit data, execute ML models, and execute scripts on the linked orchestrator.
+The client can then be used to transmit data, execute ML Models, and execute scripts on the linked orchestrator.

 .. _standalone_orch_doc:
 =====================